sigalor/iban-to-bic/README.md

 <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/iban-to-bic@latest/dist/iban-to-bic.js">
 ```

-And then just invoke it like this:
+And then invoke it like this:

 ```
 <script type="text/javascript">